Connection Profiles

 -

-Review the connection profile details, click Test, select an Agent to test the connection profile, and then click Test.
+Review the connection profile details, click Test, select an Agent where the connection profile is tested, and then click Test.

 -